We post a weekly newsletter with tips, stories and inspiration on how to break into tech.

 So how did he work his way to a dev role with no relevant work experience, and what were some of his learnings along the way?

+Get real-world experience to land your dream role in tech.
 Join us as a Product Manager, Designer or Developer, and put your skills into practice by shipping a real MVP! 🚀

 When a friend suggested having a go at web-development, Alexander said ‘why not?’

 “Making things that people enjoy, whether if it’s a video game or a web-app…I just thought it was very cool.
 It was exciting to know that I made something or help make something that a lot of people are going to use – that was what drew me into software development.”

 Similar to past Co.Laborators who quit their jobs to pursue software development, Alexander left his company at the time to attend a 3-month boot-camp full time.
 Alexander needed to learn the foundations of web-development and structured learning would be one of the better ways to help make his career switch smoother.

 But it was the job-search that really tested his conviction and fortitude.